 We provide accessible materials in a number of different forms, depending on what our clients prefer and what is suitable for their needs.
-You might come across different work types in the captioner portal, so here’s a quick breakdown of the differences between the work types.
+Here’s a quick breakdown of our work types and the differences between them.

 Captions are small chunks of transcribed text that represent the audible content of a media file.
 The words in a caption will appear on-screen at the same time that the corresponding words are spoken.
 They may include sound effects and other meaningful information such as the tone of speech.
 Captions are split and positioned so they are easy to read and comprehend quickly.

 For more information on how to create high-quality captions, please see the Recorded Captioning Style Guide.

 Subtitles refers to captions that are a translation of a media file.
 For example, a French film might have English subtitles.
 They are timed, split and positioned the same as captions.